marcopeg/marcopeg.github.io/content/posts/2020/0401-fetchq-cron/fetchq-cron.md

 ```

 This kind of response will re-schedule the next execution 999 years in the future.
-It's just a hacky way to kill the task.
-We have an `action` key in the development plan,
+It's just a hacky way to kill the task. _We have more features coming up soon._ 😊
-it will allow to simply drop the task for good.

-It also writes a log entry in the task's history. _FetchqCRON_ keeps a detailed
+It also writes a log entry in the task's history. _FetchqCRON_ keeps a **detailed
-execution logs where you can trace any activity that happened to a task.
+execution log** where you can trace any activity that happened to a task.

 ## Main Features: